Estimating True Beliefs in Opinion Dynamics with Social Pressure: Introduction

 Ye et al. \cite{Ye2019} study a model in which each agent has both a private and expressed opinion, which evolve differently.
 Agents' private opinions evolve using the same update as in the Friedkin-Johnsen model, while their public opinions are updated as the average of their own private opinion and the average public opinion of their neighbors.
 Both \cite{centola_2005} and \cite{Ye2019} are very similar to \cite{socialPressure2021}, since agents' expressed opinions may not match their internal beliefs.
 However, unlike \cite{socialPressure2021}, \cite{Ye2019} assumes opinions are precisely expressed on a continuous interval, which is unrealistic for certain applications.
 On the other hand \cite{centola_2005} works with binary opinions like \cite{socialPressure2021}, though with a significantly more complex model that includes additional terms and parameters.

 The analysis in \cite{socialPressure2021} is primarily focused on studying whether inherent beliefs are recoverable using an aggregate estimator.
 This is carried out by establishing the convergence of the dynamics in the network and analyzing the equilibrium state, though the analysis is limited to the complete graph and all agents having the same amount of resistance to social pressure.
-In \cite{opinionDynamicsPart1}, the authors generalize this result to allow for any network structure and for any bias parameters.
-They found that the proportion of declared opinions of each agent converges almost surely to an equilibrium point in any network configuration.
+In \cite{opiniondynamicsCDC}, the authors { study the convergence properties of the Interacting P\'{o}lya Urn model introduced in \cite{socialPressure2021} on arbitrary undirected networks, finding that} the proportion of declared opinions of each agent converges almost surely to an equilibrium point in any network configuration.
 They also determined necessary and sufficient conditions for a network to approach consensus.
-We note that the definition of consensus used for the interacting P\'{o}lya urn model is that all agents will declare a single opinion (all `0' or all `1') with probability tending to $1$.
+We note that the definition of consensus used for the Interacting P\'{o}lya Urn model is that all agents will declare a single opinion (all `0' or all `1') with probability tending to $1$.